kevinpruvost/kevinpruvost/README.md

 I'm Kevin, I love programming, especially with C++, C#, Python and JavaScript.

+I'm a Computer Science student currently in my 3rd year of studies, about to get my Bachelor's degree 📜.

 I love working and learning on team projects more than anything. :people_holding_hands:

 I like to work in Game Developement, Computer Graphics, Machine Learning and Software Engineering.